Luma

 Ray 2 interprets prompts as camera operator instructions, not scene descriptions.
 Use cinematographic vocabulary: "Slow dolly forward" (camera moves toward the subject on a track), "gentle orbit left to right, 180-degree arc" (camera circles the subject), "crane shot rising upward" (camera lifts vertically).
 The more specific your camera instruction, the more predictable the result.
 Compare: "move closer to the building" (vague — could be a zoom, dolly, or crop) vs "slow dolly forward, keeping the building centered, foreground elements passing by on both sides" (precise — the model knows exactly what parallax to create).
 Ray 2 infers depth from your 2D image and creates natural parallax as the virtual camera moves, so detailed camera direction directly improves the 3D effect.

-Ray Flash 2 generates at 540p for 75 credits per 5-second clip — roughly 40% less than Ray 2 at the same resolution (120 credits).
+Ray Flash 2 generates at 540p faster than full Ray 2 at the same resolution.
 Use Flash to test 3-4 different camera movements and find the one that works best with your image.
 Once you identify the winning angle and speed, switch to full Ray 2 for the final render.
 The camera movement physics are identical between Flash and full Ray 2 — Flash just generates faster at slightly lower visual detail.
-For a typical project: 4 Flash tests (300 credits) + 1 final Ray 2 at 720p (190 credits) = 490 credits total.
-Versus iterating in Ray 2 720p directly: 4 tests + 1 final = 950 credits.
-The Flash-first workflow saves 48% on exploration costs.
+For a typical project: 4 Flash tests plus 1 final Ray 2 at 720p completes much faster than iterating every pass in Ray 2 720p directly.
+The Flash-first workflow keeps exploration noticeably faster.

 Dolly forward — Ray 2's signature move.
 This prompt works because it gives three layers of instruction: the primary camera motion ("dolly forward"), the desired depth effect ("natural parallax between foreground and background"), and an atmospheric cue ("haze catching light") that adds volumetric depth.
 Ray 2 separates your flat image into depth layers and moves through them, creating a 3D parallax effect from a 2D photo.
 The atmospheric haze cue encourages the model to add subtle light scattering between layers, enhancing the sense of distance.